LF2b2w/Uhome-HA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Bug report"
-about: Report a bug with the integration
+description: "Report a bug with the integration"
-title: BUG
-labels: ''
-assignees: ''

----
+body:
+- type: markdown
+  attributes:

-**Before you open a new issue, search through the existing issues to see if others have had the same problem.**
+    value: Before you open a new issue, search through the existing issues to see if others have had the same problem.
 - type: textarea
   attributes:
     label: "System Health details"